 Term Life Insurance Coverage – 10 year Term – $1,000,000 in Coverage

-The biggest downside to whole life insurance, and the reason why it is not as commonly purchased, is that whole life insurance costs about five to 10 times more per dollar of coverage relative to what a term life insurance plan costs.
-So purchasing a whole life insurance plan doesn’t necessarily do an adequate job of covering for future income losses if you die early recovering mortgage payments.
+Whole life insurance can develop a cash value from which you can borrow against while you are alive.
+Generally the biggest downside to whole life insurance, and why it’s not as commonly used, is that it costs about five to 10 times more per dollar of coverage relative to what a term life insurance plan costs.

 $150,000 Whole Life Insurance, Life Pay

 $50 a Month – Guaranteed Universal Life Insurance

 $100 a Month – Guaranteed Universal Life Insurance

 $150 a Month – Guaranteed Universal Life Insurance

 Much like whole life insurance, universal life insurance is a permanent plan, but it can be custom tailored to a particular length of time or a certain age at which coverage would end.
 The premiums on these plans are flexible but must be designed with care because if they are improperly funded coverage can lapse well in advance of when it is supposed to end.